ehabibov/trello-demo/README.md

 This is my the very first test suite on Python.
 Before this task only requests library was a bit familiar to me and selenium (java impl, not pythonic).
-There are a lot of thing that could be better (logging, additional layers for objects/functions, syntax sugar) and there are some things that I still do not understand fully (TypeVar, typed function return statement static type check).
+There are a lot of thing that could be better (logging, additional layers for objects/functions, syntax sugar) and there are some things that I still do not understand fully (TypeVar, typed function return statement, static type checks).

-Comments left on tests which are failing due some library/trello issues.
-I haven't much time to resolve that.

 Also, tests were implemented strictly to objectives without additional checks/bonus tasks as, again, Python/selenium/requests are new for me.